- Application procedure and documents to submit

 The issuance of a passport takes around 3 to 4 weeks on the condition that your administrative file at the Embassy in Tokyo is up to date.

 Biometric data are kept for 3 months unless you indicate a 7-year period on your application form.
 This option might come in handy in case your passport becomes defective or gets lost or stolen.
 During this period you can get a duplicate of your passport with the same expiry date without having to appear again in person for the registration of the biometric data.

 Belgians residing in Japan generally already have a Belgian passport.
 In order to know precisely which travel documents you need to travel abroad as a Belgian (identity card, passport, visa,…), contact the embassy or the consulate representing your country of destination.
 In many countries, you can travel freely with just a Belgian identity card or passport.
 You will need to have a valid visa in your passport for others.
-Click here to find further information on this subject.
+On the website of the FPS Foreign Affairs you will find further information on this subject.